stwykd/hask/do.md

   hPutStrLn h "What is your name?" hGetLine h >>= hPutStrLn h . ("Hi, " ++)
 ```
-Note >== composes left-to-right while . goes right-to-left
+Note >== composes left-to-right while . goes right-to-left.

-The do blocks are just syntactic sugar for calling >>=
+The do blocks are just syntactic sugar for calling >>=.
 ```haskell
 greet h = hPutStrLn h "What is your name?" >>= \_ ->
           hGetLine h >>= \name ->